guinetn/browserLocalHomepage/assets/books/data/db_nosql_redis.md

 Data structures:s strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, streams
 Built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster

+Redis transporter implements the publish/subscribe messaging paradigm and leverages the Pub/Sub feature of Redis.
+Published messages are categorized in channels, without knowing what subscribers (if any) will eventually receive the message.
+Each microservice can subscribe to any number of channels.
+In addition, more than one channel can be subscribed to at a time.
+Messages exchanged through channels are fire-and-forget, which means that if a message is published and there are no subscribers interested in it, the message is removed and cannot be recovered.
+Thus, you don't have a guarantee that either messages or events will be handled by at least one service.
+A single message can be subscribed to (and received) by multiple subscribers.

 |||
 |---|---|
 |Store|SET server:name "fido"|